 - Prepare a USB and plug it into another Windows 10 PC USB port.
 (The USB should better be a blank USB since all data on it will be deleted after you create bootable media to it.)

-- Launch MiniTool Power Data Recovery and click Bootable Media icon at the bottom-left on the main UI.
+- Launch MiniTool Power Data Recovery and click the Bootable Media icon at the top menu next to the Key icon.

 - Select WinPE-based media with MiniTool plug-in.